Exclusion, Selection and Award Criteria Overview

 You must maintain a clear distinction between both throughout the procurement process.

 This means that issues/questions which are appropriate to the selection criteria must be addressed at that stage and cannot form part of the award stage.
-This is the case even if they were omitted from the selection stage in error and vice versa.
+This is the case even if they were omitted from the selection stage in error.

 Quickfire Guide